TheSmileyDroid/TheSmileyDroid/README.md

 ### Hi there 👋

 ### What I’m doing
-I’m currently making a series of games in Kotlin called Forgettable Memories.
+I’m currently making a series of games in Godot called Forgettable Memories.
 I am currently learning Kotlin and Python mainly, but I want to learn something about Rust.

 ### Who I’m
 I’m a Brazilian student of programming and I am about to start university.
 I started make games in Godot and I have some unfinished projects in my itch.io, but now I want to go deeper into the code and make games in Kotlin.